perez-k/Projects_CS50x-Part_2/       Homepage Basic website (in HTML, CSS, and JS) – 8.1./README.md

 ---

 ### **Example Output**
-A fully functional, responsive static homepage that adjusts layout and styling seamlessly across devices and screen sizes.
+A simple functional homepage that adjusts layout and styling across devices and screen sizes.

 ---

 ![](/images/Homepage%20–%208.1./site%20web%20homepage%20cs50.png)

+Clicking the button at the top takes you to the corresponding page with details and pictures of cats, dogs, fish, or hamsters available at the store.

 Cute.